Best Sleeping Bag | UK 2025

 Find the best sleeping bag in the UK through our selection of thoroughly reviewed products.
 All sleeping bags here can be used for hiking or comfort camping and have a stated temperature rating suitable for conditions in the UK.
 To get to our results, we looked at almost one hundred different products and selected the best sleeping bags in each key category.
 We have assessed and provided comprehensive reviews of our top contenders for you to better decide on what sleeping bag to buy.
 Access them via the ‘Read Full Review’ buttons below.
 Need somewhere to sleep?
 Check out our list of best backpacking tents.

-Updated 1st August 2025
+Updated 24th September 2025

 Sleeping Bag Reviews UK

-Western Mountaineeing Ultralite -7
+Western Mountaineering Ultralite -7

 Price At Time Of Writing | £625.00